USAJOBS/help-center/how-to/job-announcement/save.md

 ## Manage your saved jobs in your account

-When you log into your USAJOBS account and profile, you’ll see the tab **Saved Jobs**.
+When you log into your USAJOBS account, you’ll see **Saved Jobs**.
 The Saved Jobs displays each job announcement you save on USAJOBS.
 Here’s what you can do:

 ### Sort your saved jobs
 By default, the most recent saved jobs are listed at the top, but you can sort by: